 There’s also the (Budakirkja) Buddha Church a small and beautiful minimalistic Church.

-These were some of the famous attractions of Iceland.
-But still, Iceland has much more to offer and to be told.
+These were some of the famous attractions of Iceland, but still, Iceland has much more to offer and to be told.

-11 things you should not do while visiting Iceland
+Here are 11 things you should not do while visiting Iceland

 If you just want to get delicious, freshwater from the glacier some of the cleanest water on earth, just turn on the tap in your hotel at the airport in your hostel, if you’re visiting somebody at a campsite, the water is fresh and coming straight from the glaciers right into the taps.